Pāmu: New Zealand's Premier State-Owned Farming Enterprise

 Management

-The company is led by CEO Steven Carden, who has been instrumental in steering Pāmu's strategic initiatives, with a focus on innovation, sustainability, and market diversification.
+The company is led by CEO Steven Carden, who has been instrumental in guiding Pāmu's strategic initiatives, focusing on innovation, sustainability, and market diversification.

 Company Plans